Barrhead, Alberta: Economy

 The major industries that support Barrhead's economy are oil and gas, forestry, and agriculture.
 Dairy, sheep, livestock, wheat, and fruit crops are examples of the types of agricultural activities in the area.

-Barrhead is home to Pollard Banknote Ltd., a supplier of scratch-off and pull-tab instant tickets, ticket vending machines, and bingo supplies.
+Barrhead is home to a facility of Pollard Banknote Ltd., a supplier of scratch-off and pull-tab instant tickets, ticket vending machines, and bingo supplies.
 The town is also home to a modular housing plant.